Riib11/SocialNetworks/notes/Report Outline.md

 *TODO*: describe centralities and how to interpret them

 The partitioning of a network into connected components yields that for each node in a partition, there is a path from that node to each other node in its partition.
 Connected components separate nodes into groups that are completely connected by the trait that edges represent.
-Each component can be analyzed as a isolated sub-network.
+Each component can be analyzed as an isolated sub-network.
 Sometimes two would-be components are connected by just a few bridges.
-This is related to closeness and betweeness centrality.
+This is related to closeness and betweenness centrality.

 Computer science collaboration analysts have used degree centrality along with correlations of node traits to make determinations about, for example, how likely nodes are to be connected given their features (e.g. gender) [Ghiasi G.].
 Along with degree, connections between nodes can be classified by the features of the connected nodes.
 [Ghiasi G.].